gustavopsantos/Reflex/.github/README.md

 ## 🎯 Injection Strategy
 As of version 8.0.0 Reflex has stopped automatically managing dependency injection for any scene.

-If you plan on using dependency injection in one of your scenes, add a game object somewhere in the hierarchy with a `SceneScope` component attached.
-You can still manage dependencies project-wide or utilize this scene container for limited access.
+If you plan on using dependency injection in one of your scenes, add a game object somewhere in the hierarchy with a `ContainerScope` component attached.
+You can still manage shared dependencies using Root Container or utilize this Scene Containers for limited access.
 This component must be present at scene load time.

 This allows users to consume injected dependencies on callbacks such as `Awake` and `OnEnable` while giving more granular control over which scene should be injected or not.